Better Cotton in Mozambique

 We launched a Better Cotton programme in Mozambique in 2013.
 Today, 86% of the country’s cotton farmers produce Better Cotton, managing 90% of the land under cotton cultivation.
 Most households have small plots — typically less than one hectare of rain-fed cotton — which they cultivate largely by hand.

 Better Cotton Partners in Mozambique

 We work with Implementing Partners SANAM and SAN-JFS, who provide on-the-ground training to farmers and are also national companies known as ‘concessions’ — companies the government permits to be the sole operator in a given area.
 In return, concessions provide farming inputs like seeds and pesticides to farmers.

 Programme Partners work with Better Cotton Farmers throughout the country to help them adopt more sustainable production practices and create additional income sources through practices like growing other cash crops alongside cotton.

-IAM also works with 5 other concessions in Mozambique:
+The teams also work with 5 other concessions in Mozambique:

 - Plexus Mozambique

 Find out what this means?